suprateem-ux/PGN-------.bin/README.md

 - **Create `.bin` books from PGN** → `smoothestbinmaker.py`
 - **Extract PGN from `.bin`** → `extractpgnfrombin_u_can_use_it_also.py`
 - **Generate randomized moves from `.bin`** → `generatepgn2frombin.py` , i suggest never use it, it returns random moves in random lines from entire book u will get a illegal line .
+- ### Remember `smoothestbinmaker.py` is gr8 but you cant merge a pgn file into an existing book , in this case all the previous material of the book will be erased and it will only have the new PGN , for this i created a `mergePGNintoaexistingbin.py`###

 ---